*This post was created in collaboration with Alpine Credits

 Equity (For Refinancing)

-Private lenders might let you refinance up to 85% in loan-to-value (LTV).
+Private lenders might let you refinance up to 85% in loan-to-value (LTV) ratio.
 For instance, if your home is currently appraised at $500,000, you can refinance up to $425,000.
 The exact amount will ultimately be up to the individual lender.

 Can New Immigrants Get A Mortgage Through A Private Mortgage Lender?

-New immigrants typically have limited or no Canadian credit history, which can make it much more difficult for them to get approved for a mortgage with a conventional lender.
+- Limited/no credit history.
+New immigrants to Canada typically have limited or no Canadian credit history.
+This can make it much more difficult for them to get approved for a mortgage with a conventional lender.
 Credit bureaus like Equifax and TransUnion only gather credit data within Canada, so anyone with foreign credit would have to build Canadian credit from the ground up.

-Further, immigrants will have a limited employment history in Canada.
+- Limited/no employment history.
+Further, new immigrants will have a limited employment history in Canada.
 Conventional banks typically require a much higher down payment amount for borrowers who don’t have at least two years’ worth of Canadian employment history.

 This is where private lenders can help.
 The hurdles that newcomers to Canada might face when applying for a mortgage can be avoided when applying with a private mortgage lender, as the criteria to get approved are slightly different than what big banks typically require.